dkuppitz/openflights/README.md

 SOME HADOOP COMMANDS
 ```

-As with the data load to Titan 0.5.4, a Groovy script will be used.
+As with the data load to Titan 0.5.4, a Groovy script will be used for the Titan 1.0.0 work.
 The [scripts/load-openflights-tp3.groovy](https://github.com/dkuppitz/openflights/blob/master/scripts/load-openflights-tp3.groovy) first creates the schema in Titan 1.0.0 and then load the data using BLVP and Spark.
-It is assumed that experienced Titan users will recognize the syntax for schema creation, so the focus for this tutorial is on executing the BLVP:
+It is assumed that experienced Titan users will recognize the syntax for schema creation, so the focus for this tutorial is on executing the BLVP portion of the script:

 ```groovy
 graph = GraphFactory.open(PROJECT_DIR + "/conf/hadoop/openflights-tp3.properties")